sarietta/theoputer-blog/content/posts/clock.md

 We should start with why this forsaken component is so integral to a computer.
 It's likely you've heard about clock speeds and overclocking and all of that.
-Modern day clocks are similar to the clock in Theoputer, but the architectures of modern computers is extremely complex.
+Modern-day clocks are similar to the clock in Theoputer, but the architectures of modern computers is extremely complex.
 That complexity results in less clarity on the connection between the clock and the speed of the machine.
 But in the Theoputer